 19. Now mix the soup thoroughly.
 Keep your pan on the stovetop and simmer on a low heat.

-20. Next, add ¼ teaspoon oregano or your choice of dried or fresh herbs.
+20. Next, add ¼ teaspoon dried oregano or your choice of dried or fresh herbs.
 You can add about 1 to 2 teaspoons of fresh herbs.

 21. Gently heat soup (do not boil).
 Occasionally stir.